 There are two towns in Indiana with the same name but different fates.
 The ghost town of Elizabethtown has been noted as one of the creepiest ghost towns in the state due to its disappearance but still has a visible cemetery.
 While a city, Elizabethtown was found in the Washington Township of Delaware County, at the Mississinewa River’s northern bank.

 The only remaining proof of Elizabethtown’s existence is its cemetery, dating back to 1839.
-The cemetery is only reachable by its coordinates since it is located in the middle of nowhere with no other visible town or homestead remains.
+The cemetery is only reachable by its coordinates since it is in the middle of nowhere with no other visible town or homestead remains.

 City West, Indiana